-It is the policy of the Minnesota Housing Finance Agency to prohibit verbal and physical harassment of its employees based on race, color, creed, national origin, sex, religion, marital status, age, disability, status with regard to public assistance, sexual orientation or membership or activity in a local commission.
+It is the policy of the Minnesota Housing Finance Agency to prohibit verbal and physical harassment of its employees based on race, color, creed, national origin, sex, religion, marital status, age, disability, status with regard to public assistance, political opinion or affiliation, familial status, sexual orientation or membership or activity in a local commission.

 This prohibition with respect to sexual harassment includes unwelcome behaviors of a sexual nature as defined by Equal Employment Opportunity Commission (EEOC).
 Employees, as well as non-employees in the employer's workplace, are prohibited from these acts that create a negative work environment.
 The prohibitions also extend to any location, activity or event associated with the organization or with its employees in their capacity as representatives.
-Retaliation for sexual complaints or participation in an investigation is also prohibited.
+Retaliation for sexual complaints or for participation in an investigation is also prohibited.

-Sexual Harassment is any behavior of co-workers or supervisors, based on sex, which is unwelcome, personally offensive, insulting and demeaning where:
+Sexual harassment is any behavior of co-workers or supervisors, based on sex, which is unwelcome, personally offensive, insulting and demeaning where: